scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 the latter is processed to extract the ignition delay(s).

 The main user interface to UConnRCMPy is through the ``Condition`` class, the highest level of data representation.
+The ``Condition`` class contains all of the information pertaining to the experiments at a given condition.
 The intended use of this class is in an interactive Python interpreter (the author prefers the Jupyter Notebook with an IPython kernel :cite:`Perez2007`).
 Due to the dependence on the ``pathlib`` library, UConnRCMPy must be used with Python 3.4 or greater.

-To begin, the user creates an instance of the ``Condition`` class and adds experiments to the instance using the ``add_experiment`` method.
+To begin, the user creates an instance of the ``Condition`` class and conducts the first reactive experimental run at a given condition.
+When the run is finished (each run takes approximately 1 minute), the user adds the experiment to the ``Condition`` instance using the ``add_experiment`` method.
 This method creates an instance of class ``Experiment`` for each experiment passed in.
 As each experiment is processed by UConnRCMPy, the information from that run is added to the system clipboard for pasting into some spreadsheet software.
 In the current version, the information copied is the time of day of the experiment, the initial pressure, the initial temperature, the pressure at the EOC, the overall and first stage ignition delays, an estimate of the EOC temperature, and some information about the compression ratio of the reactor.
-Finally, each experiment is added to a dictionary keyed by the file name storing the experiment.
+Finally, each experiment is added to a dictionary keyed by the file name of the text file storing the experimental voltage trace.

 Two plots are optionally created each time a reactive experiment is added to the ``Condition`` (plotting is controlled by passing a boolean argument ``plotting`` to the ``Condition`` when it is